nais/doc/docs/auth/entra-id/reference/README.md

 :   The value of this claim is the (human-readable) [name](../explanations/README.md#client-name) of the consumer application that requested the token.
     This complements the client ID found in the `azp` claim and is intended for display purposes only.

-    Not guaranteed to be unique. ihould not** be used for authorization.
+    Not guaranteed to be unique.
+Should **not** be used for authorization.

 `groups`